The Arch Linux package management is great. But there are some things I had to change to fit my workflow. There are listed here.

 Arch Linux will sometimes upload package updates that will break your systems.
 On the top of my head, I can think of a grub update breaking my system in 2022, or linux-firmware in 2025.

-While these breakages are rare, they can happen, and Arch Linux expects you to read the Arch News and be aware of them.
+While these breakages are rare, they can happen, and they can leave your computer unusable after an update.
+Arch Linux expects you to read the Arch News and be aware of them.

 You can use the informant package to prevent this, that provides a pacman hook cancelling package upgrades when a new Arch news has been published.